-- All District-wide design guidelines for Development Controls apply to Flora Street. - Setbacks should not exceed 30 ft. - Recommended maximum of 55 dBA at boundary line for continuous noise, 65 dBA for impact noise; or not above existing ambient volumes.
+- All District-wide design guidelines for Development Controls apply to Flora Street and Ann Williams Way. - Setbacks should not exceed 30 ft. - The Plan recommends a maximum of 55 dBA at Boundary line for continuous noise, 65 dBA for impact noise, or building noise not above existing ambient volumes.